oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 * `--max-ms-per-prb=N` -- Specifies the limit in milliseconds for performance benchmarking set per problem. `N` is an integer positive number in a range [1e1, 6e4].
-If a value is out of the range, it will be saturated to range board values.
+If a value is out of the range, it is saturated to range board values.
 The default is `3e3`.
 This option helps to stabilize the performance numbers reported for small problems.

-* `--perf-template=STR` -- Specifies the format of performance report. `STR` values can be `def` (the default), `csv` or a custom set of supported flags.
+* `--perf-template=STR` -- Specifies the format of a performance report. `STR` values can be `def` (the default), `csv` or a custom set of supported flags.
   Refer to [performance report](knobs_perf_report.md) for details.